randolfuy01/MATH324-Hw1/README.md

 # Assignment1CSC324

-Using aninteresting numberical data of your own which is not too small, find the following unit of measurements mean (complete) five number summary (complete) boxplot (complete)
+Using an interesting numberical data of your own which is not too small, find the following unit of measurements mean (complete) five number summary (complete) boxplot (complete)

 Based on the above comment on the:
 Center of the data, Spread of the data
 Shape of the data
-Outlirers in the data
+Outliers in the data
 Is the data skewed?
 If yes, explain why.
 If no, explaion why not.
 Find a density histogram and mention the breaks used.